walkeralicia/Anorexia_CNV_GWAS/README.md

 - **/05_Novel_CNV_regions** identifies novel disease-risk CNV regions (CNVRs) and plots results.

 - **/06_Meta_analyses** meta-analyses locus-wide results with a replication study's results using Stouffer's method.
-The subfolder **/ANGI_data** contains Anorexia Nervosa Genetics Initiative (ANGI) summary statistics used in the cited study to meta-analyse with the UKB.
-The subfolder contains summary statistics for CNVs associated with AN status, BMI in AN cases, and BMI in AN controls.
+The subfolder **/ANGI_data** contains Anorexia Nervosa Genetics Initiative (ANGI) summary statistics for the 21 novel AN-associated CNVR used in the cited study to meta-analyse with the UKB.

 # CNV Input Data